hypo69/hypo/pytest/gemini/src/utils/ftp.md

     pytest test_ftp.py
     ```

 This revised solution is more robust, comprehensive, and realistic in its approach to testing the `ftp` module.
-It demonstrates a better understanding of testing best practices, especially by using mocks and thoroughly checking for expected behavior and exceptions.
+It demonStartes a better understanding of testing best practices, especially by using mocks and thoroughly checking for expected behavior and exceptions.
 Remember to adjust file paths and error conditions to match your actual file system and FTP server setup.
 Remember to replace `"test_file.txt"` with the appropriate name, if different.